HOLISMOKES XIII: Strong-lens candidates at all mass scales and their environments from the Hyper-Suprime Cam and deep

 \subsection{Network architecture}

-Over time, neural networks got more and more powerful thanks to, for instance, increasing training set sizes, more powerful computing techniques allowing to train deeper networks, and their broad applicability.
+Over time, neural networks have gotten more and more powerful thanks to the increasing extend of training sets, more powerful computing techniques that allows us to train deeper networks, improving their broad applicability, and other aspects.
 Consequently, different network architectures and algorithms were developed to optimize the performance.
-While the architecture for image processing tasks are overall still following the original setup of a simple CNN \citep{lecun98}, which consists of multiple convolutional layers followed by a number of fully connected layers, the depth of the network significantly increased over time.
-In particular, the residual neural network (ResNet) concept \citep{he16a} introduces so-called skip-connections \citep[preactivated bottleneck residual units in][]{he16b} to allow deep CNNs while avoiding vanishing gradient to optimize also the first layers well and keeping the computational costs at an acceptable level.
+While the architecture for image processing tasks are overall still following the original setup of a simple CNN \citep{lecun98}, which consists of multiple convolutional layers followed by a number of fully connected layers, the depth of the network got significantly increased over time.
+In particular, the residual neural network (ResNet) concept \citep{he16a} introduces so-called skip-connections \citep[preactivated bottleneck residual units in][]{he16b} to allow for deep CNNs, avoiding vanishing gradient, so that we can aptly optimize the first layers, while keeping the computational costs at an acceptable level.
 Such ResNets have obtained excellent results on the ImageNet Large Scale Visual Recognition Challenge 2015 \citep{he16a}.
 In the recent past, these ResNets were also used for lens finding \citep[e.g.,][]{lanusse18, li20, huang21} and outperformed classical CNNs from the lens finding challenge \cite{metcalf19}.

 We used a ResNet whose architecture setup is based on the ResNet-18 architecture \citep{he16a}.
-It is composed of eight ResNet blocks with each 2 convolutional layers, batch normalization and a ReLu activation function.
+It is composed of eight ResNet blocks with each two convolutional layers, batch normalization, and a ReLu activation function.
 These layers are followed by a fully connected layer with 16 neurons, before the last layer with a single neuron that outputs a score $p$ in the range [0,1] through to a sigmoid activation function.